 The Program Support Instructors have a diverse yet important role in our camp environment.
 These Instructors work as additional water qualified staff, to provide extra supervision and assistance in various camp areas but not limited to; waterfront programming, camp programming, the Teammate program, program maintenance, and Staff Development Bronze Med/Bronze Cross Instruction.
-In regards to any water front assistance, the Program Support Instructors will be responsible for working alongside the Head of Waterfront to ensure the safe and secure operation of HOC’s Waterfront.
-Together, they will provide assistance with daily lifeguarded free swims, daily swimming lessons for the South River-Machar (SRM) Day Camp Program, and instruct and supervise HOC's LIT and CIT instructional swim periods.
+In regards to any water front assistance, the Program Support Instructors will be responsible for working alongside the Head of Waterfront to ensure the safe and secure operation of HOC’s Waterfront, including the new Aquaglide floating challenge track.
+Together, they will provide assistance with daily lifeguarded free swims for all sections, and instruct and supervise HOC's LIT and CIT instructional swim periods.
 When required, the Program Support Instructors will work as both land and/or water activity instructors as well.

 DAILY / WEEKLY RESPONSIBILITIES

-- Provide daily supervision and lifeguarding for free swim periods and sections activities.
+- Provide daily supervision and lifeguarding for free swim periods and section activities.

 - Provide instruction and supervision for HOC's Staff Development swim programs, including Emergency First Aid Instruction for LITs.